From the Morse Library staff:

 Learning Opportunities for Spring 2014

 We’re coordinating a host of drop-in learning opportunities for the campus community this semester.
 Most of the sessions will be repeated throughout the term, and we hope you’ll consider stopping by to learn more about some of these topics.
 Session topics include reference managers, research readiness, Google Engine maps, Google Sites and Blogger, Moodle, and annotating PDFs.
-Visit our drop-in session page for details and a complete session schedule.

 New Faces and New Spaces